-Pursuant to the Order of the Day the Bill intituled "An Act to amen I An Act to " Incorporate the Montreal Investment Association," was read a second time.
+Pursuant to the Order of the Day the Bill intituled "An Act to amend Au Act to Incorporate the Montreal Investment Association," was read a second time,

-On motion of the Honorable Mr. Ryan, seconded by the Honorable Mr. Ferrier, it Was and a stand of the second stand and the second stand of the second stand stand stand stands and the second stand stands at and a subject of summary end had
+On motion of the Honorable Mr. Ryan, seconded by the Honorable Mr. Ferrier, it was